itsAftabAlam/Unpacket-Pro/README.md

   ```bash
   git clone https://github.com/your-username/Unpacket-Pro.git
   ```
-3. Install JDK (Java Development Kit) if you haven't already.
+3. Install JDK (Java Development Kit) version 8 and onwards if you haven't already.
 You can download it from the official Oracle website or use a package manager for your operating system.
-4. Install Apache Maven if you haven't already.
+4. Install the latest Apache Maven if you haven't already.
 You can download it from the official Apache Maven website or use a package manager for your operating system.

 5. Navigate to the project directory:
   ```bash